samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![Ghost Dashboard](/assets/images/writeups/LinkVortex-HTB/6.png)

-Now, I have valid credentials of admin user as well as I know that `Ghost 5.58` version is running on the system.
-Let's use this information and search if any vulnerability exist in this version.
+Now that I have valid credentials for the admin user and know that `Ghost 5.58` version is running on the system, let's use this information to check if any vulnerability exist in this version.

-I came across `CVE-2023-40028` which is responsible for arbitrary file read.
+I came across `CVE-2023-40028`, which is responsible for arbitrary file read.

 [__`CVE-2023-40028`__](https://github.com/0xDTC/Ghost-5.58-Arbitrary-File-Read-CVE-2023-40028) affects Ghost, an open source content management system, where versions prior to 5.59.1 allow authenticated users to upload files that are symlinks.
 This can be exploited to perform an arbitrary file read of any file on the host operating system.

 Let's understand the vulnerability -

-1. `Ghost CMS API` (`/ghost/api/v3/admin`) allows attacker to login via valid credentials and gave access to upload `symlink` file to the web server.
+1. `Ghost CMS API` (`/ghost/api/v3/admin`) allows an attacker to log in with valid credentials and provide access to upload a `symlink` file to the web server.

-2. `Symlink` - It is a type of file that points to another file or directory in a file system.
-It is essentially a shortcut or reference that allows you to access files or directories in different locations on your system, without having to move or copy the actual data.
+2. `Symlink` - A symlink is a type of file that points to another file or directory in a file system.
+It acts as a shortcut or reference, allowing access to files or directories in different locations on the system without having to move or copy the actual data.

-3. Once the attacker will upload `symlink` file, because of improper input validation check on upload functionality, attacker can perform arbitrary file read.
+3. Once the attacker uploads a `symlink` file, improper input validation checks in the upload functionality allow the attacker to perform arbitrary file read operations.

 I will be using public [__exploit__](https://github.com/0xyassine/CVE-2023-40028).

-You have to modify `GHOST_URL` value to `http://linkvortex.htb` in the script before executing it.
+Make sure to modify `GHOST_URL` value to `http://linkvortex.htb` in the script before executing it.

 ![Arbitrary File Read](/assets/images/writeups/LinkVortex-HTB/7.png)

-I have successfully able to perform arbitrary file read to read the content of `/etc/passwd`.
+I was successfully able to perform arbitrary file read and read the content of `/etc/passwd`.

-While browsing `.git` dump, I came across to one `Dockerfile.ghost`, which contains configuration file of production.
+While browsing the `.git` dump, I came across a file named `Dockerfile.ghost`, which contains configuration file for production.
 Let's check the file path of the configuration file.

 ![Dockerfile.ghost](/assets/images/writeups/LinkVortex-HTB/8.png)

-I have got the file path, let's use arbitrary file read vulnerability to read the content.
+I have obtained the file path, let's use arbitrary file read vulnerability to read the content.

 ![Configuration file](/assets/images/writeups/LinkVortex-HTB/9.png)

-Surprisingly, I have found user credential of `bob` user.
-Let's utilise the credential to login into SSH, as it was open port.
+Surprisingly, I found user credential for the `bob` user.
+Let's use these credential to log in via SSH, as the port is open.

 ![User Access](/assets/images/writeups/LinkVortex-HTB/10.png)

-Successfully!
-I have logged in as a bob user and I have got the user flag.
+Success!
+I have logged in as the bob user and obtained the user flag.

 ## Post Exploitation